microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/driveitem-checkout.md

 ## <a name="response"></a>Resposta

-Se tiver êxito, a chamada API retorna um código `204 No content`.
+Se tiver êxito, a chamada de `204 No content`API retornará.

 <!-- { "blockType": "response" } -->